JackieReganDev/JackieReganDev/README.md

 **JackieReganDev/JackieReganDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently learning fullstack JavaScript.
+- 🌱 I’m a fullstack JavaScript software engineer.
 - 👯 I’m looking to collaborate on vanilla JavaScript projects.
 - 💬 Ask me about yoga and meditation.
 - 📫 How to reach me: JackieReganDev@yahoo.com